 For young adolescents, digital technology becomes a central part of daily life as social lives move more heavily into online spaces.
-Associations that have been observed between social media and adolescents' social and emotional well-being are typically small and based only on correlational studies.
-Dome evidence shows that these correlations, when present, are stronger for girls and during early adolescence.
-However, the direction of effect is not clear; for example, findings from one study indicate that adolescents' depressive symptoms may be influencing social media use and not the other way around.
-Do the social media use and not the age-verification under Recommendation 2: Keeping Early Adolescents Safe).
+Associations that have been observed between social media and adolescents' social and emotional well-being are typically small and based only on correlational studies.^{12,13} Some evidence shows that these correlations, when present, are stronger for girls and during early adolescence.14 However, the direction of effect is not clear; for example, findings from one study indicate that adolescents' depressive symptoms may be influencing social media use and not the other way around.15

+Another unique aspect of this age is that while social media use increases dramatically at this time (38 percent of 8- to 12-year-olds use social media), most social media platforms claim to require an age minimum of 13 for all users (see problems with age-verification under Recommendation 2: Keeping Early Adolescents Safe).
 Because there is no official acknowledgment that people under 13 are using these products, these age groups may not be considered a target audience when companies are making design decisions.

-Another unique aspect of this age is that while social media use increases dramatically at this time (38 percent of 8- to 12-year-olds use social media), most social media platforms claim to require an age minimum of 13 for all users (see problems with